How to install Slackware from a USB flash drive ?

 - one USB flash drive with 1Go memory, that will be erased,

 - if you are going to install Slackware on another computer, some additional storage is required to hold the installation medium.
 A 4Go USB drive is perfect, and you don't even have to format it.
-Just drop the files there.
+Just drop the files extracted from the ISO there.

 - any program to write a IMG file to your USB drive (WIN32diskimager for example)